Beachy Head (poem): Threats of French invasion

-England and France were at war from 1792 to 1802 in the French Revolutionary Wars, and after a brief period of peace, returned to war in 1803 with the Napoleonic Wars.
+Britain and France were at war from 1792 to 1802 in the French Revolutionary Wars, and after a brief period of peace, returned to war in 1803 with the Napoleonic Wars.
 By 1805, tensions between the British and French were at their highest pitch, and many Britons feared an imminent invasion by the French.
 Beachy Head was considered a likely beachhead where soldiers might land in the anticipated French invasion of England, and British soldiers were stationed at Beachy Head as part of the British countermeasures.
 The 1690 Battle of Beachy Head, in which the English navy was defeated by the French, was often discussed in eighteenth century histories of invasion.
 Beachy Head as a location, therefore, called France to mind as a threat.

-Smith has been called a "French Revolution poet," and frequently wrote in response to the political discourse, events, and philosophy of France.
+Smith has been called a "French Revolution poet", and frequently wrote in response to the political discourse, events, and philosophy of France.
 Smith supported French revolutionary ideals, especially ideals of radical cosmopolitanism and egalitarianism.
 In Beachy Head, Smith is "figuratively always looking across the Channel" at France.
-Beachy Head was chosen as a subject in part because "Smith imagined England as divided from the Continent most thinly by the Channel at this very spot."
-Smith drew attention to this closeness with her first footnote in the poem, which points out: "In crossing the Channel, from the coast of France, Beachy-Head is the first land made."
-The poem further highlights the context of the invasion threats by describing the 1690 Battle of Beachy Head, as well as the much earlier successive invasions of England: the Roman conquest of Britain beginning 48 AD, the Danish conquest of England beginning 1015 AD, and the Norman conquest in 1066, which are all imagined to have happened in the same spot.
-Smith therefore put her contemporaries' "watchful apprehension of what lay beyond the Channel coast" into a broader historical context.
+Beachy Head was chosen as a subject in part because "Smith imagined England as divided from the Continent most thinly by the Channel at this very spot".
+Smith drew attention to this closeness with her first footnote in the poem, which points out: "In crossing the Channel, from the coast of France, Beachy-Head is the first land made".
+The poem further highlights the context of the invasion threats by describing the 1690 Battle of Beachy Head, as well as the much earlier successive invasions of England: the Roman conquest of Britain beginning 48 AD, the Danish conquest of England beginning 1015 AD, and the Norman Conquest in 1066, which are all imagined to have happened in the same spot.
+Smith therefore put her contemporaries' anxieties about the other side of the Channel into a broader historical context.
 However, Smith does not remind readers of these successive invasions in order to stoke fears of conquest.
 Instead, she challenges the arbitrary nature of national borders.
 For example, she does not present the Norman conquest as a foreign tyrannical yoke on Anglo-Saxon liberties, and instead emphasizes the Normans' long and successful history.
 Rather than condemning one nation or another, Smith's strongest opposition is to war itself.